agodwin/ha-exercise-two/README.md

     gem --version
     bundler --version

-  If any of the previous commands fails to return version information, please install the missinng command executable.
+  If any of the previous commands fails to return version information, please install the missing command executable.

 #### Update Ruby Gems
   Prior to running the automated tests for the application, please update your Ruby gems